pippyn/icloud3/Readme.md

 ### Accessing Attributes in Automations and in Lovelace

-Automations can access the attribute value directly using the state_attr function.
-The following will trigger an automation when value `garyiphone` arrives home:
+Automations can access the attribute value directly using the `states.attributes.attributename` statement.
+The third trigger in the example below will trigger the `gary_arrives_home` automation when distance goes below .25:

 ```
 # Example yaml (automation.yaml)